Overview

 Guardrails

-- Agents can’t write to locked regions at any step.
+- Agents cannot write to locked regions at any step.

 - Required fields are checked at export, not at drafting.
 You can fill sections in any order.